Poland Missile Attack Triggers Surprise Clash as Blame Game Spirals

 Russia has claimed that the accusations were intended to escalate the situation.
 Speculation has also bubbled up that it is possible that Ukrainian air defenses working to intercept Russian missile attacks fell into Poland, the “likely” scenario that NATO Secretary General Jens Stoltenberg referenced in his announcement earlier Wednesday.

-The incident—and finger-pointing based on incomplete information about what happened—has threatened to form the most escalatory turning point yet in Russia’s nine month-long invasion into Ukraine.
+The incident—and finger-pointing based on incomplete information about what happened—has threatened to form the most escalatory turning point yet in Russia’s nine-month-long invasion of Ukraine.
 It has raised questions over whether a collective response under NATO Article V could be triggered if the incident is determined to be an attack on NATO member Poland, which could dramatically expand Russia’s war in Ukraine.

 Investigations are ongoing into what caused the incident, according to Stoltenberg.